 Global consumption is rapidly growing but at the same time, consumer awareness of eco-friendly materials and limited natural resources is rising and regulation on circularity and sustainability is increasing.
 Companies and societies are increasingly choosing to replace fossil-based and other non-renewable materials with renewable and recyclable alternatives.

 In a circular economy, waste is minimised as materials are reused and recycled to maximise environmental and financial value.
-We believe that a circular economy is only possible when raw materials are also circular – materials that can be renewed over and over again.
+We believe that a circular economy is only truly possible when raw materials are also circular – materials that can be renewed over and over again.
 This requires a transition towards a circular bioeconomy where fossil-based materials are replaced with renewable ones such as wood.

 1. Wood is renewable.
 This means that when forests are managed sustainably, trees can grow back forever.
 Sustainable forestry safeguards forest health, biodiversity, and productivity - we need healthy forests to do business.